View tutorials on the resources provided by your library. For assistance with any of the following tools, contact the Library.

 Library Video Orientation

 Do you have new staff coming on board?
-Share this virtual orientation with them to help get an overview of library resources and services.
+Share a virtual library orientation for an overview of library resources and services.
+Our About page is also a good introductory resource.

 Access to Online Library Resources Off-Campus